SBaumbich/FunFacts/README.md

 * UINavigationController

 ##Why is this project meaningful to my career?
-This prodject was essential for learning the basics of both Xcode IDE and Swift.
+This project was essential for learning the basics of both Xcode IDE and Swift.